 I am always living in fear because rape isn't expected.
 When it happened to me, I wasn't expecting it.
 I am always in constant fear of being raped again.

-Nearly two years ago, my brother's childhood friend invited me and brother to his Halloween party.
-The sleeping arrangements meant that we were all to sleep on the couch.
+Nearly 2 years ago, my brother's childhood friend invited me and my brother to his Halloween party.
+The sleeping arrangements meant that me, my brother and our friends were to have his room and he was going to sleep on the couch.

 The evening of the party, I bought 2 bottles and hid them in the refrigerator so that nobody could try and spike my drink.
 The only person I told about the alcohol was my friend Anthony, since I trusted him.
 Through the night, I consumed a lot.
 Around 11 or 11:30 p.m.
 I felt sick, but not because of the drinking.
 I felt like something was wrong.
 I felt drugged.